linked2lin/salarypredictionportfolio/README.md

 After selecting the best model - XGBoost, a pipeline was built to streamline the end to end process with predictions and feature importance outputs.

 ## Summary
 This is a fun project with a large set of data available.
 An MSE of 359 is equivalent to an accuracy score of 76% - quite good considering how limited the feature list is.
 A couple areas for improvement: first, if the dataset has more features, for example, city name and more job types, it might improve the accuracy.
-Second, hyperparameter tuning, random search or grid search are good candidates to consider.
+Second, hyperparameter tuning, random search or grid search are good candidates for this.